 With a 7-day Italy itinerary to follow and help you plan your Italy trip, you don’t have to worry about figuring out where to go or how long to stay in one place.
 Just focus on being in the amazing country, soak in the views and culture, and eat as many carbs and gelato as you can.

 Not sure which itinerary to pick?
-If it is your first trip, I recommend going with the third option so you can experience a little bit of everything in Italy’s most iconic destinations.
+If it is your first trip, I recommend going with the first option so you can experience a little bit of everything in Italy’s most iconic destinations.

 Feel the sea breeze on your face while you have a relaxing dinner on the mountainside of Manarola in Cinque Terre.